ibrasec/web-deployment/README.md

 ```
 grader@udacity-vm:~$ sudo apt-get install python-minimal
 ```
-Since the item-catalog Repository was built using Flask, an interface with apache is essential for apache server to support such framework, thus wsgi (Web Server Gateway Interface) was installed usingt the below command
+Since the item-catalog Repository was built using Flask, an interface with apache is essential for apache server to support such framework, thus wsgi (Web Server Gateway Interface) was installed using the below command
 ```
 grader@udacity-vm:~$ sudo apt-get install libapache2-mod-wsgi
 ```